 We may receive compensation when you click on links to products from our partners.

-There are plenty of career pathways available for students who are interested in working in tech.
-The Australian tech market alone made $167 billion last year, with around 870,000 employees working in the sector currently.
+The Australian tech industry is booming, with the sector making $182 billion in revenue in 2022.
+There are now over 930,000 people employed in the tech industry in Australia, and this number is expected to continue growing in the coming years.
 For those that want to get started in this highly lucrative industry, however, the same question is often asked: which skills are truly in demand in the tech sector?

 We’ll be answering this question today, alongside breaking down all the top skills you can start developing to help set you on your ideal career pathway.